snaheth/azure-resource-manager-rpc/v1.0/common-api-contracts.md

 -	enabled == FALSE but KekUrl is set as infrastructure encryption is needed to support CMK.

 ### State Change Table ###
-The following sample ARM Manifests depicts the expected state changes and service behavior.
+The following sample ARM requests depict the expected state changes and service behavior.

 #### Partial Patch – Service-Assigned to User-Assigned Managed Identity ####
 ```